 What You'll Learn:

 If you haven't already, register for a Snowflake free 30-day trial.
-The rest of the sections in this lab assume you are using a new Snowflake account created by registering for a trial.
+This lab assumes you are using a new Snowflake account created by registering for a trial.

-The Snowflake edition (Standard, Enterprise, Business Critical, etc.) and cloud provider (AWS, Azure, GCP), and Region (US East, EU, etc.) you use for this lab do not matter.
+The Snowflake edition (Standard, Enterprise, Business Critical, etc.), cloud provider (AWS, Azure, GCP), and Region (US East, EU, etc.) you use for this lab, do not matter.
 However, we suggest you select the region that is physically closest to you and Enterprise, our most popular offering, as your Snowflake edition.

 After registering, you will receive an email with an activation link and URL for accessing your Snowflake account.